Morgan Rielly Game Preview: Maple Leafs vs. Blue Jackets

 Rielly Stats vs. the Blue Jackets

-- On defense, the Blue Jackets are giving up 123 total goals (3.6 per game) which ranks 31st in the NHL.
+- The Blue Jackets are 31st in goals allowed, conceding 131 total goals (3.6 per game) in the league.

 |2023-2024 Season